allegheny-computer-science-203-s2021/assessment/assessment.md

 * Using the GitHub Flow model

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Using the GitHub issue tracker

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Assigning team members to issues in the GitHub issue tracker

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Creating and assigning labels to issues in the GitHub issue tracker

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Creating and using a repository branch

-- None:
+* None: Have no knowledge regarding how to create or use repository branch
-- Inadequate:
+* Inadequate: Know creating and using repository branch
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Creating and using a repository fork

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Merging a branch or a fork to another branch or fork

-- None:
+* None:
-- Inadequate:
+* Inadequate:
-- Adequate:
+* Adequate:
-- Good:
+* Good:
-- Excellent:
+* Excellent:

 * Creating and reviewing a pull request

-- None: Do not know how to review a pull request
+* None: Do not know how to review a pull request
-- Inadequate: Have knowledge of pull requests, but fail to act upon it
+* Inadequate: Have knowledge of pull requests, but fail to act upon it
-- Adequate: Review pull requests and act on steps required, but fail to know how to fix all conflicts
+* Adequate: Review pull requests and act on steps required, but fail to know how to fix all conflicts
-- Good: Review pull requests and act on steps required while avoiding merge conflicts
+* Good: Review pull requests and act on steps required while avoiding merge conflicts
-- Excellent: Review pull requests, act on steps required, avoid merge conflicts, and add comments
+* Excellent: Review pull requests, act on steps required, avoid merge conflicts, and add comments

 * Using appropriate commit messages

-- None: Left no commit message.
+* None:
-- Inadequate: Left a commit message that explains nothing about the commit.
+* Inadequate:
-- Adequate: Left a commit message that explains in little detail what was committed.
+* Adequate:
-- Good: Left a commit message that explains in an understandable manner what was committed.
+* Good:
-- Excellent: Left a commit message that explains in a short and concise manner what was committed.
+* Excellent:

 ### Continuous Integration with Github Actions